amandaghassaei/gpu-io/README.md

     composer.step({
         program: diffuseProgram,
         input: state, // "input" can be a single GPULayer or an array of GPULayers.
-        output: state, // "output" result to a single GPULayer.
+        output: state, // "output" can be a single GPULayer or an array of GPULayers.
     });

     // Render state.